IFFGD raises awareness about GERD and its impacts on an individual’s quality of life

 - Inflammation of the gums

 - A sour taste in the mouth

-IFFGD President Ceciel T. Rooker commented, “Far too often people look for solutions which are the most feasible and accessible to treat reoccurring symptoms of GERD.”
-Over time, people with chronic heartburn are at a greater risk for complications, including stricture or a potentially pre-cancerous disease that involves a cellular change in the esophagus called Barrett’s esophagus.
-“It is important to speak with your healthcare provider first so they can check for complications and other possible causes of your symptoms,” said Ceciel T. Rooker.
+Over time, people with chronic heartburn are at a greater risk for complications, including stricture or a potentially pre-cancerous disease that involves a cellular change in the esophagus called Barrett’s esophagus.”
+Frequent, worsening, or persistent heartburn signals that it’s time to see your healthcare provider for an accurate diagnosis and treatment plan,” said Ceciel T. Rooker.